 A temperature probe is also included, and there are at least 7 rack positions in the oven, with gliding oven racks for ease of use.
 This model also has a 1 cu warming drawer and a door lock but does not seem to have a control lock, likely because the controls are not all digital (there are knobs for the elements).

-The LG is bigger than both the GE Profile and the Kenmore Elite, as well as the Bertazzoni 36-inch, which is impressive.
-It also has extra space in the warming drawer, making it a great model for those who like to use their oven to capacity.
+The LG is bigger than the GE Profile and the Bertazzoni 36-inch, which is impressive.
+It also has extra space in the warming drawer, making it a great model for those who like to really use their oven to capacity.

 If you’re looking for a high end induction range, Viking is a surefire winner.
 This go-to brand for gourmet cooks offers beautiful pro-style ranges with a wide range of premium features, and they’re made in the U.S.!